dylanljones/dylanljones/README.md

 *Computational physics*

+- [emtolib] - Python package and CLI for the EMTO DFT+CPA code
 - [lattpy] - Simple and efficient Python package for modeling d-dimensional Bravais lattices in solid state physics.
 - [exactdiag] - Exact diagonalization of fermionic many-body systems.